Brewster SB2A Buccaneer: Production

 The French Government placed an order for 250 SB2As.
-Following the fall of France this order was taken over by the British Government, which subsequently ordered a further 500 during 1940; in British service the type was designated the Brewster Bermuda.
+Following the fall of France this order was taken over by the British Government, which ordered another 500 during 1940; in British service the type was called the Brewster Bermuda.
 The Dutch Government also ordered 162 SB2As before the German conquest of the country in May 1940.
 The Australian Government ordered 243 Bermudas for the Royal Australian Air Force in mid-1940.
 In December 1940 the US Navy placed an order for 140 SB2As.

 Deliveries of the SB2A were greatly delayed.
 When the French Government placed its order it expected to begin receiving the type from April 1941, after Brewster completed the production of its Brewster F2A Buffalo fighters.
-However, Brewster experienced difficulties in completing the Buffalos and commencing work on the SB2A.
+Brewster experienced difficulties in completing the Buffalos and commencing work on the SB2A.
 After the British Government requested substantial modifications to the SB2A in early 1941, Brewster formally advised that it would be unable to start deliveries of the type as had been planned earlier.
 These delays led the Australian Government to cancel its order of Bermudas in October 1941 in favour of purchasing 297 Vultee Vengeances.
 Following the attack on Pearl Harbor, the US Government appropriated 192 of the aircraft which had been ordered by the British in January 1942; these aircraft were to be operated by the United States Army Air Forces (USAAF).

 Serious problems within Brewster also contributed to delays.
 The company was badly run, and its workforce was poorly trained and frequently took strike action.
 After Brewster missed deadlines to deliver aircraft to the US Navy, it was taken over by the Navy in April 1942.
-Production continued to be slow, however, and many of the completed SB2As suffered from defects.
+Production continued to be slow and many of the completed SB2As suffered from defects.